spro/simon/README.md

 <a href='http://areyoutryna.com/'>are you tryna?</a>
 ```

 If you add multiple backends to a set, new visitors will be randomly directed to one of the members as a rough form of load balancing.
-If a session ID is present (currently using the Express/Connect default `cookie_connect.sid`) it will be used to keep returning visitors consistently hitting one backend.
+If a session ID is present (read from the cookie "cookie_connect.sid" by default) it will be used to consistently direct visitors to one backend.

 # Installation